 It’s pretty standard for Help Exchanges at Hostels, Inns, Lodges etc to not include food so even though I would still need to buy my own, I was excited to work in another hostel after my great experience Help Exchanging at the Squilax HI Hostel in Shuswap Lake a couple of years ago.

-I arrived on a sunny afternoon into Golden BC, the nearest large town to Field, located 60km to its west.
-My boss to be Craig picked me up and we ran a couple of errands around town then he showed me around a bit, taking me down to the Kicking Horse River and a marshy lake near town.
+I arrived on a sunny afternoon in Golden BC, the nearest large town to Field, located 60km to its west.
+My boss-to-be Craig picked me up and we ran a couple of errands around town then he showed me around a bit, taking me down to the Kicking Horse River and a marshy lake near town.

-Then, within fifteen minutes of leaving Golden, we had entered Yoho National Park.
+Then, within fifteen minutes of leaving Golden, we entered Yoho National Park.
 I was back in the mountains and they were even more beautiful than I remembered.
 So was Field.

 Downtown Field, BC consists of a cafe called The Siding, a Pottery Studio, a Post Office, the Community Centre and a restaurant/bar called Truffle Pigs which is part of the Kicking Horse Lodge.
 And that’s it.

 No grocery store, no retail shops, no movie theatre.
-If you wanted any of those things you needed to drive the almost 60km from Field to Golden which I did a couple of times to stock up on groceries (and Tim Hortons donuts).
-Field to Lake Louise town centre was half the distance but there wasn’t a lot there, and the groceries were significantly more expensive.
+If you wanted any of those things you needed to drive the almost 60km from Field to Golden which I did a couple of times to stock up on groceries (and Tim Horton’s donuts).
+Field to Lake Louise town centre was half the distance but there isn’t a lot there either, and the groceries were significantly more expensive.

 Field is very much a cat town.
 There are so many cats here and most of them are more than happy to let you give them a bit of affection.
 My favourites were Star and Apollo who would come and hang out with me at the hostel when I working.